Squarespace Refund Policy

 Step 1: Cancel Your Subscription

 Log in to squarespace.com.
-Go to Settings > Billing & Account > Cancel Subscription (or Downgrade).
+Go to Settings > Billing and Account > Cancel Subscription (or Downgrade).
 Confirm the cancellation.
 Your site stays active until the end of your current billing period.

 Step 2: Request a Refund